 Here are some statistics about testicular cancer:

-About 8,590 new cases of testicular cancer will be diagnosed in the United States this year.
+About 8,850 new cases of testicular cancer will be diagnosed in the U.S. during 2017.

-About 360 men will die of testicular cancer this year.
+About 410 men will die of testicular cancer during 2017.

-A man's risk of getting testicular cancer in his lifetime is about 1 in 270.
-The risk of dying from this cancer is about 1 in 5,000.
+A man's risk of getting testicular cancer in his lifetime is about 1 in 263.
+The lifetime risk of dying from this cancer is about 1 in 5,000.